| |

 causes, their implications and how to address them is essential both to establishing and pursuing a construction vibration

 recognize the various types of damage.
-This document is part of the free Construction Vibration Damage Guide for Homeowners, available in part online or in full as a
+This chapter is part of the free Construction Vibration Damage Guide for Homeowners, available in part online or in full as a

 free downloadable PDF, minus ads and navigation and with substantial added content.
 An Executive Summary is available for those in a

-Finding Damage Most people don't go through their homes with any care or regularity looking for signs of vibration or other damage.
-Vibration damage
+Finding Damage Most people don't go through their homes with any care or regularity looking for signs of vibration-related or other damage.
+Early-stage vibration damage

 note it.
 In our experience, it is the rule, rather than the exception, that